prateksha/IntersectionPoints/README.md

             count += number of elements left in A j++
         else
-            I++
+            i++
-        add the remaining elements to c
+        add the remaining elements to C

     return count, C
 ~~~~